Ryanair offers to recognize unions in historic shift to try to avert strikes

 But analysts said the move introduced significant uncertainty in terms of both staff costs and possible future disruption by emboldened employees.

-“It adds complexity, it adds uncertainty, and you can’t put a number on that,” said Mark Simpson, analyst at broker Goodbody.
+“It adds complexity, it adds uncertainty, and you can’t put a number on that,” said Mark Simpson at broker Goodbody.

 Investec, though, said it saw the share price move as a buying opportunity and that it would not shift its target price from 19 euros.